a-synchronous/rubico/README.md

 ])
 ```

-For advanced asynchronous use cases, some of the methods have property functions that have different asynchronous behavior, e.g.
+For advanced asynchronous use cases, some of the operators have property functions that have different asynchronous behavior, e.g.
  * `map` - apply a mapper function concurrently
  * `map.pool` - apply a mapper function concurrently with a concurrency limit
  * `map.series` - apply a mapper function serially

-For more functions beyond the core methods, please visit `rubico/x`.
+For more functions beyond the core operators, please visit `rubico/x`.
 You can find the full documentation at [rubico.land/docs](https://rubico.land/docs).

 # Benchmarks
 Please find the published benchmark output inside the [benchmark-output](https://github.com/a-synchronous/rubico/tree/master/benchmark-output) folder.
 You can run the benchmarks on your own system with the following command: